smilack/purescript-gesso/examples/README.md

 - [Spago](https://github.com/purescript/spago#installation)
 - [esbuild](https://esbuild.github.io/getting-started/)

-The easiest way to get set up is to install them all globally with `npm`:
+The easiest way to get set up is to install these all globally with `npm`:

 ```
 npm install -g purescript